umadb-io/website/docs/rust-client.md

 ```
 :::

-This method can be used to append new [`DCBEvent`](#event) to the store atomically, with optional optimistic
+This method can be used to append new [`DCBEvent`](#event) instances to UmaDB atomically, with optional optimistic
-concurrency conditions.
+concurrency control.
 Events are written in order.
 This method is idempotent for events that have UUIDs.

 ### Parameters